wuvuapp/wuvu-web/README.md

 # wuvu-web
-The public-facing website for Wuvu
+The public-facing website for Wuvu.